 It seems to happen overnight: One day you open for business and the next you celebrate your 1,000th customer.

 How can you keep those customers happy—and the thousands more to come?
-A CRM system is built for just this job.
+A CRM system for small businesses like Keap is built for just this job and your business specficially.
 It helps a growing business of any size maintain, keep track of, and anticipate every customer need.

 A CRM system is for customer relationship management—the technologies and strategies that a company uses to understand its customers and improve its relations with them.
 The CRM system is a software platform that manages contacts, supports sales teams, tracks the progress of potential new customers, and improves productivity.